 Berlin, the Greek Islands, London and California.
-1928, 1932, 1988 and 1940.
-Four portraits, four settings, four narrators, all known as 'Christopher Isherwood'; all connected through their own experiences of private sexual hell.
-Often regarded as the best of his novels, Down There on a Visit tells the vivid stories of Isherwood's life that, together with the Berlin Stories,were to have comprised his great unfinished epic novel.
-'May be the best Christopher Isherwood has written.
-A deeply intelligent and quietly compelling story' New York Times
+1928, 1932, 1938 and 1940.
+Four portraits, four settings, four narrators, all known as 'Christopher Isherwood'.
+Often regarded as the best of his novels, Down There on a Visit tells the vivid stories of Isherwood's life that, together with The Berlin Novels,were to have comprised his great unfinished epic novel.

 Recommend this book